LivePersonInc/developer-center/pages/documents/RealTimeData/OperationalRealtimeAPI/methods/current-queue-state.md

 **JSON Example**

-Request by all skills, with v=1
+Request by all skills, when v=1

 ```json
     {